 Funding Announced to Address Housing and

-Housing and Homelessness resources in Happy Valley-Goose Bay got a boost today as the Honourable Darin King, Minister of Human Resources, Labour and Employment, and Lead Minister for the Poverty Reduction Strategy announced $79,450 in funding support for the Labrador Friendship Centre.
-The funding is part of the overall investment of approximately $840,000 to multiple community organizations that was announced recently from the 2010-11 Supportive Living Community Partnership Program.
+Building on the Provincial Government’s commitment to help vulnerable members of society, the Honourable Darin King, Minister of Human Resources, Labour and Employment and lead minister for the Poverty Reduction Strategy, announced a $64,230 investment in the Burin Peninsula region today.
+The funding is part of the overall investment of approximately $840,000 to multiple organizations that was announced recently from the 2010-11 Supportive Living Community Partnership Program.

 An initiative of the Poverty Reduction Strategy, the Supportive Living Community Partnership Program provides funding to community-based organizations so they can develop comprehensive housing supports for people who need them.
-Projects funded through the program have focused on building capacity among community-based organizations, extending regional outreach services, providing training and professional development, and sharing best practices.
+This project responds directly to specific housing issues that have been identified for the area.

 - 30 -